-Media studies combines well with a broad range of subjects, particularly English (Language or Literature), Photography, Psychology and Business Studies.
-Successful students enjoy a wide choice of career pathways such as film/ TV production, journalism, marketing and advertising and photography/graphic design.
+Media studies combines well with a broad range of subjects, particularly English (Language or Literature), Photography, Psychology and Sociology.
+Successful students enjoy a wide choice of career pathways such as film/TV production, journalism, marketing and advertising and photography/graphic design.

 Students embarking on the Media Studies A Level from Eduqas will enjoy exploring a wide range of media forms, including television, radio, newspapers, film marketing and online.
-For the first time, there are now several set texts to be studied and these come from an exciting range of forms, styles and time periods.
+There are now several set texts to be studied and these come from an exciting range of forms, styles and time periods.